KadirGokdeniz/Indoor-AirQ-Predictions/README.md

 }
 ```

-## 🤝 Contributing
+## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/NewFeature`)
-3. Commit your changes (`git commit -m 'Add new feature'`)
-4. Push to the branch (`git push origin feature/NewFeature`)
-5. Open a Pull Request
+Fork the repository, create a feature branch, commit changes, push to the branch, and open a Pull Request.

-## 📧 Contact
+## Contact

-**Kadir Gökdeniz** - kadirqokdeniz@hotmail.com
+**Kadir Gokdeniz** - kadirqokdeniz@hotmail.com
-**Erkan Bostancı** - Ankara University, Computer Engineering Department
+**Erkan Bostanci** - Ankara University, Computer Engineering Department

-## 📝 License
+## License

 This project is licensed under the MIT License.

 ---

-⭐ If you like this project, don't forget to give it a star!
+If you like this project, give it a star!